Wiolinek/real-estate/README.md

 Project is: _in progress_

-## Room for Improvement
+## Room for Improvement / work in progress

-- implement email sending
+- implement Nodemail for email sending
+- add admin account for browse clients' contact data (stored in database)
+- add redirection to homepage after sending the form

 ## License